By Roy Burner (Minister of the Gospel)

 And this is the condemnation that light (or the light - the Lord Jesus Christ) is come into the world, and men loved darkness rather than light, because their deeds were evil.
 For every one that does (or practices) evil hates the light, neither comes to the light, lest his deeds should be reproved (or exposed) (John 3:19-20).
 A return to God can only come through a repentant heart; through allowing the light of Jesus Christ to shine through the darkness of this world.

-The evilness of mankind has plagued mankind more than any calamity, pestilence, or tear-rendering misfortunes that life can dish out.
+The evilness has plagued mankind more than any calamity, pestilence, or tear-rendering misfortunes that life can dish out.
 A return to God should be the prime faction in any such occurrence but man has become so hardhearted that he has excluded God from the recipe of deliverance.

 We are seeing devastation that is far-reaching in the world today; with few crying out to God for deliverance.
 The inroad towards destruction is being pursed with little repentance in the offering.
 The one who gives the breath of life is often the last to be turned to in times of need.